tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 simultaneously and combining the result with the goal of providing security even if all but one of the component algorithms is broken.
 It is motivated by transition to post-quantum cryptography.
-TLS supports the hybrid key exchange based on the extension defined in
+TLS supports the post-quantum key agreement via lattice-based key establishment mechanism (KEM)-based on the extension defined in
 {{I-D.connolly-tls-mlkem-key-agreement}}.
 PQC algorithms can also be exchanged in key shares, as described in {{I-D.ietf-tls-hybrid-design}}.